MattDixon98/CodingChallenge/README.md

 ## Features
   * Reads URLs from a text file.
-  * Processes each URL to extract relevant information.
+  * Processes each URL and extract the markup.
+  * If there are many URLs, they will run concurrently
+  * Creates a list of URLs found on the parent URL page
+  * Several unit tests to validate different cases
   * Outputs results to a designated directory.